Keep Moving Forward

 Also, I can’t check how much water the tank on top holds.
 So, how do I know when to switch on the pump?

-For now, I flip the swim on every 2-3 days.
+For now, I flip the switch on every 2-3 days.
 When the top tank overflowed, I turned off the switch.
 But some days, no water overflows.
 So, does it mean there is no water in the underground tank? -_- I have no clue, LOL.

 For now, I bought one big jug of water at home for backup, just in case we need to shower and there is no water.